-You can get credit after you complete your bankruptcy.
-After a Chapter 7 bankruptcy you can have credit cards, prime rate mortgages and a personal life.
-Your credit will repair itself if you pay on time, and correct your credit report after filing bankruptcy.
-Life long good credit is made by making loan payments on time after your discharge on whatever loans and credit cards you keep after discharge.
-Although we recommend one service, don’t be taken by most of the credit repair and sweeper places.
-Even if you only pay rent and utilities, you will normally qualify for normal rate home mortgages two years after discharge and there are possible prime rate home loans and refinancing during a Chapter 13.
+Although we recommend one service for credit repair after bankruptcy, don’t be taken by most of the credit repair and sweeper places.
+Even if you only pay rent and utilities, you will normally qualify for normal rate home mortgages two years after discharge and there are possible prime rate home loans and refinancing during Chapter 13.
 Just download our manual and talk to us!

-Bankruptcy is not the end of getting credit cards, auto loans, or mortgages — it is the start.
-You don’t have to accept high rate loans for autos after you file.
-Credit cards, home mortgages, and personal loans are all possible as you repair your credit, but you do have to work on it and we show you how.
+Bankruptcy is not the end of getting credit cards, auto loans, or mortgages—it is the start.
+You don’t even have to accept high rate loans for autos after you file.
+Credit cards, home mortgages, and personal loans are possible as you repair your credit.
+But you do have to work at it and we show you how.
 Simply look over our site and download our manual and read it to learn how.

 Lexington Law is a law firm that will remove your incorrect, outdated, or misleading credit information.
-In 2011, the cost was $39 per month and over the course of a year, about as much as can possibly be done will be done to improve your credit.
+In 2020, the basic package is $89 per month.
+With their services, over the course of a year, they do about as much as can possibly be done to improve your credit.

 - Previous Credit History 35% (After bankruptcy as you make payments on time your score improves.)